 Stephen Barrett, M.D.

 Traditional Chinese medicine (TCM) is based on fanciful notions that ill health is caused by "imbalances" of the flow of "vital energy" (Chi or qi) through alleged pathways called "meridians."
 The diagnoses made by its practitioners have very little to do with people's actual health problems.
-One study has found that acupuncture literature does not provide a consistent framework for evaluating patients; and at least six studies have found that when multiple practitioners see the same patient, their TCM diagnoses vary considerably.
+One study has found that acupuncture literature does not provide a consistent framework for evaluating patients, and at least seven studies have found that when multiple practitioners see the same patient, their TCM diagnoses vary considerably.
 This is not surprising because TCM concepts have little relationship to anatomy and physiology and the body processes that TCM postulates cannot be measured by scientific instruments.